xueyouchao/xueyouchao.github.io-hexo/source/_posts/Build-Chromium-Embeded-Framework-in-Manjaro-Linux.md

 * In visual studio , drag and drop a .net webview UI component on your c# project and you have it.
 But who wants a webview with IE core?

 * Integrate one of the major browser core into your desktop application.
 (Firefox Gecko, Chromium Blink, Safari Webkit or IE Trident etc.) Among those using Google Chromium based browser became a very popular solution.
 You can find successful example such as [Crosswalk](https://crosswalk-project.org/documentation/about/demos.html) which not only brings the chromium browser/webview to desktop but also mobile platform.
+Other famous ones include Electron and NW.js which did great job to bring Chromium to desktop.
 Another popular solution came out for a few years is CEF(chromium embeded framework).
 I have seen many html5 UI style desktop applicaiton which uses this framework such as [HEX](https://github.com/netease-youdao/hex).

 ### Building CEF on Manjaro Linux